Lecture 05: Probability and Statistical Inference

 Practice Exercise 1: One-Sample t-Test

-Let’s perform a one-sample t-test to determine if the mean fish length in I3 Lake differs from 240 mm:
+Let’s perform a one-sample t-test to determine if the mean needle length on the shady side differs from 15 mm:

 # what is the mean